Estimated reading time: 5 minutes

 Did you know?

 You must pay and report super for your employees electronically in a standard format.
 This is called SuperStream.
+Use the ATOs Employer checklist: a step-by-step guide for help with choosing a SuperStream solution to suit your business.

 Fringe benefits tax

-If you pay your employees some kinds of non-cash benefits (like paying for a work car that they can also use at home), you may need to register for and pay fringe benefits tax (FBT).
+If you pay your employees some types of non-cash benefits (like paying for a work car that they can also use at home), you may need to register for and pay fringe benefits tax (FBT).

 Did you know?